hellogreg/pstv/pstv.md

 When moving down from the top row, the cursor moves left.
 When moving down from the middle row, the cursor then moves right.
 Moving up from the bottom, the cursor moves left.
 And moving up from the middle, the cursor moves right.

-This means there’s no easy way to select the middle row's rightmost app directly from either the top or bottom row.
-“Unless you use the analog stick,” you may think — as I thought.
-But that’s not the case.

-As mentioned above, if you pull straight down from the top row, the cursor will move to the app down one row and to the left.
-But if you pull down and to the right… the cursor will still usually move down and to the left!
-(I've found that it is possible to go the other way, but there's a very narrow range for doing so.)

-Even though the icons aren’t placed in a strict vertical/horizontal grid, the PSTV thinks they are.
+Even though the icons aren’t visually placed in a vertical/horizontal grid, the PSTV thinks they are.
 It thinks the leftmost icons from each row are in a vertical line — and the second from each row, and the third.
-So, even if you pull down and at a bit of an angle to either side, the cursor moves as if you’d just pulled straight down.
+So, even if you pull at an angle down and to the right from the top row, the cursor will move down and to the left!

-While the layout is just fine for the Vita, on the PSTV, it makes more sense to put the icons in either a true grid, like the PS3’s XMB had, or a line, like the PS4 has.
+Things get especially weird when trying to select the middle row's rightmost app from either the top or bottom row.
+In order to do this, you have to tap directly to the *right* on the analog stick or d-pad.
+If you try this with the analog stick, you must let go of it immediately, or you'll accidentally swipe to the Featured tab.
+This process probably is the least bad solution for getting to that rightmost app, but it's still bad.

 ### The PSTV homescreen, redesigned